abhiramdanimireddy/stego-cipher/README.md

 ---

-## Why no other tool can decrypt it
+## Why  other tool cannot decrypt it

-Any image encoded with StegoCipher can only be decoded by StegoCipher.
-No other steganography tool, decoder, or forensic software can recover the message — even if they know a message exists, even if they extract every byte from the image.
+Any image encoded with StegoCipher can only be decoded by StegoCipher. other online tools cannot decode it

 The message is processed through a custom encryption method unique to this tool before being hidden.
-What gets stored in the image is not text, not standard cipher output, and not anything another tool is built to handle.
+What gets stored in the image is not text .
 Even if someone extracts the raw hidden bytes, they see nothing but random unreadable symbols.
-The password, the encryption method, and this tool must all be present at the same time — and no other tool in existence satisfies all three.
+The password, the encryption method, and this tool must all be present at the same time

 ---